hideaki-h/jplogger/README.md

 Multi-logging(handler) with severity supported(SRY.
 NOW IN DEVELOPPING).
 ex. stdout(notice) and file(info). stdout(info), stderr(warning) and file(debug)  etc...

-jplogger module includes just one class as jplogger.
+jplogger module includes just one class of "jplogger".
 all messages in module are wirrten as japanese so the module named as jplogger.